ian-wheeler/meriplex-obsidian-vault/Meetings/20240607-Opportunity-Pains-Meeting.md

 ---

-Issue: Time wasted closing quoting tickets
+Issue: Time wasted on quoting tickets

-Request A: Automate the creation of the quoting tickets on their appropriate service board.
+Request A: Automatically close quote tickets given the conditions below.
 Solution A: When an Opportunity webhook is received with the following,
 1. `lastUpdated` = `CW-SELL` AND
 2. `Type` = `3.
 Non-Recurring Revenue` <-- Future Name; Currently it is called `3.
 NRR - Renewal`, however, it will retain the same RecID